Core Concepts

 - The full transcript

-Sessions move through states: pending → active → completed.
+Interviews move through states: pending → active → completed.
 After completion, the processing pipeline kicks in automatically.

-| Signal Type | What It Means |
+| Evidence Type | signal_type value | What It Means |

-| Struggling Moment | The user hit friction or confusion |
+| Struggling Moment | struggling_moment | The user hit friction, failed a task, or expressed confusion |

-| Desired Outcome | What the user actually wants to achieve |
+| Desired Outcome | desired_outcome | What the user actually wants to accomplish |

-| Hiring Criteria | Why they chose your product (or a competitor) |
+| Hiring Criteria | hiring_criteria | Why they chose your product (or a competitor) |

-| Firing Moment | What would make them stop using your product |
+| Firing Moment | firing_moment | What would make them stop using your product |

-| Workaround | A hack they use because the product doesn't solve it |
+| Workaround | workaround | A substitute behavior they invented because the product doesn't solve it |

-| Emotional Response | A strong positive or negative reaction |
+| Emotional Response | emotional_response | A strong positive or negative reaction |

 - A direct quote from the participant (the anchor — everything else is context for this)